dumblob/XPMA_Engine/notes.md

 * combo-like "widgets" will scroll to the beginning (or end) if the currently selected item is only 3rd or less from the beginning (or end respectively)
 * long-living "widgets" (e.g. apps, logos, headers, footers) in case they're used in two manual tasks in one process by the same role and no other role changed them in between
 * each "widget" must support a "diff" feature (new + old value) to cope with real-time changes
+* the table "widget" must support filtering, sorting, import and export to Excel-compatible CSV
 * inspiration in W3.CSS design templates (W3.CSS is framework in pure CSS)

 ## Platforms